tanmaygarg/Zappos-DiscountChecker/README.md

 The search displays all the results including the various styles of the same products.

-Background service checks for the product discounts every 15 minutes.
+Background service checks for the product discounts every 15 minutes and sends a notification.

 ######To do:
 - Update the code with comments.